Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Results

 To evaluate whether the bias in MAIC and parametric G-computation has any practical significance, we investigate whether the coverage rates are degraded by it.
 Coverage is not affected for maximum-likelihood parametric G-computation, where empirical coverage rates for all simulation scenarios are very close to the nominal coverage rate, 0.95 for 95\% interval estimates.
 In the case of MAIC, there is discernible undercoverage in the scenario with $N=200$ and poor covariate overlap (empirical coverage rate of 0.916).
 This is the scenario with the lowest effective sample size after weighting.
 Hence, the results are probably related to small-sample bias in the weighted logistic regression.\cite{vittinghoff2007relaxing} This bias for MAIC was not observed in the more extreme scenarios of a recent simulation study,\cite{remiro2020methods} which considered survival outcomes and the Cox proportional hazards regression as the outcome model.
 In absolute terms, the bias of MAIC is greater than that of both versions of parametric G-computation where the number of patients in the $AC$ trial is small ($N=200$) or covariate overlap is poor.
 In fact, when both of these apply, the bias of MAIC is important (-0.144).
 Otherwise, with $N=400$ or greater, and moderate or strong overlap, the aforementioned methods produce similarly low levels of bias.

 STC generates problematic negative biases in all nine scenarios considered in this simulation study, with a standardized bias of magnitude greater than 30\% in all cases.
-This systematic bias arises from the non-collapsibility of the log-odds ratio.
-STC consistently produces the highest bias of all methods, and the magnitude of this bias appears to increase under the smallest sample size ($N=200$).
+STC consistently produces the highest bias of all methods, and the magnitude of the bias appears to increase under the smallest sample size ($N=200$).
+The systematic bias in STC is due to the divergence of the conditional estimates produced for $A$ versus $C$ from the corresponding marginal estimand that should be targeted.
+This is a result of the non-collapsibility of the (log) odds ratio.

 \paragraph{Unbiasedness of variance estimates}

 In MAIC, the variability ratio of treatment effect estimates is close to one under all simulation scenarios except one.
 That is the scenario with $N=200$ and poor covariate overlap, where the variability ratio is 1.122.
 This high value is attributed to the undue influence of an outlier (as seen in the box plot of point estimates) on the average model standard error.
 Once the outlier is removed, the variability ratio decreases to 0.98, just outside from being within Monte Carlo error of one but not statistically significantly different.
 This suggests very little bias in the standard error estimates in this scenario, i.e., that the model standard errors tend to coincide with the empirical standard error.
 In a previous simulation study,\cite{remiro2020methods} robust sandwich standard errors underestimated the variability of estimates in MAIC under small sample sizes and poor covariate overlap.
 The non-parametric bootstrap seems to provide more conservative variance estimation in these extreme settings.